jacobdotcosta/kcp/README.md

 - A kind cluster will be created
 - The `my-org` workspace is created and defined as `current`
-- The `sync` tool is installed on the kind cluster
+- The `syncer` [tool](https://github.com/kcp-dev/kcp/tree/main/docs/architecture#syncer) is installed on the kind cluster
 - Resources are sync between kcp and the physical cluster
 - A kuard app is deployed using kcp within the `my-org` workspace
 - Workspace is switched to `root`